hafiz-hussin/Hafiz_Data_Mining/README.md

 # Automation with Python
-Automation make easier with Python
+Automation make easier with Python.
 Web crawler automation for KLSE Stocks and related information